2K12 Kub: Yom Kippur War

 In the 1973 Yom Kippur War, the Egyptian and Syrian 2K12s surprised the Israeli military, who were accustomed to having air superiority over the battlefield.
 The highly mobile 2K12 took a heavy toll on the slower A-4 Skyhawk and even the F-4 Phantom, forming a protective umbrella until they could be removed.
 The radar warning receivers on the Israeli aircraft did not alert the pilot to the fact that he was being illuminated by the radar.
 The 2K12 performed well according to a conversation between Israeli General Peled and Henry Kissinger, and caused the most Israeli losses of any Egyptian anti-aircraft missile, followed by the 9K32 Strela-2.

 The superior low altitude performance of the weapon, and its new CW semi-active missile seeker resulted in a much higher success rate compared to the earlier S-75 Dvina and S-125 Neva systems.
-While exact losses are disputed, around 40 aircraft are usually cited as lost to SAMs, and the 2K12 Kub proved the most effective of the three weapons.
+While exact losses are disputed, around 40 aircraft are usually cited as lost to SAMs (the 1st day), and the 2K12 Kub proved the most effective of the three weapons.
 But in subsequent conflicts, its performance declined as captured examples resulted in effective counter-measures being developed.

 1982 Lebanon war

 Part of a Syrian 2K12 Kub near the Beirut-Damascus highway, and overlooking the Beqaa Valley, in early 1982.

 The Syrians also deployed the 2K12 Kub to Lebanon in 1981 after the Israelis shot down Syrian helicopters near Zahlé.
 The SAM batteries were placed in the Bekaa Valley near the Beirut-Damascus road.
 They remained close to the existing Syrian air defense system but could not be fully integrated into it.
 Early in the 1982 Lebanon war, the Israeli Air Force concentrated on suppressing the SAM threat in the Beqaa Valley, launching Operation Mole Cricket 19.
 The result was a complete success.
 Several 2K12 Kub batteries, along with S-75s and S-125 systems, were destroyed in a single day.
 While Syria's own air defenses remained largely intact, its forces in Lebanon were left exposed to attacks by Israeli strike aircraft for the remainder of the war.
-It has been reported, however, that at least one Israeli F-4 Phantom fighter-bomber was shot down in the area by a 2K12 Kub on July 24, 1982.
+It has been reported, however, that at least one Israeli F-4 Phantom fighter-bomber was shot down in the area by a 2K12 Kub on 24 July 1982.